 The Roman circus which stood 2000 years ago was a place to entertain its audience by torturing slaves, especially Christians; people were crucified or even burned to act as human torches.
-It is believed that Peter, Jesus’s right-hand apostle was one among the many people who were killed here; Peter was crucified upside down as he felt unworthy to die in the same manner as his master.
+It is believed that Peter, Jesus’s right-hand apostle, was one among the many people who were killed here; Peter was, on his own request, supposedly crucified upside down as he felt unworthy to die in the same manner as his master.

 I had one more thing to see in the Basilica; I’d heard that the view from the dome was spectacular.
 The tickets to the Dome or Cupola were issued outside the main entrance.
 I had two options, I could either take the steps just outside the main entrance or take the lift.
-I climbed the 500 odd steps to the top of the Basilica from where I could see the Vatican city in full; some parts of Rome was visible from across the river Tiber as well.
+I climbed the 500 odd steps to the top of the Basilica from where I could see the Vatican city in full; some parts of Rome, across the river Tiber, were also visible.

 Meanwhile, people were gathering outside the basilica to listen to the Pope’s speech.
-The Angelus – as it is called in Latin – is held at the St.Peter’s Square at 12pm sharp and lasts for 20 minutes.
-(Vatican Sundays are special in that the visitors get the opportunity to see the Pope and receive his blessings).
-The traditional Angelus was to take place within minutes now.
+The Angelus – as it is called in Latin – is held at the St.Peter’s Square at 12pm sharp and lasts for 20 minutes and it was to commence within minutes now.
 The Basilica was so abundant with artistic treasures that 3 hours had gone by in an instant; it’s weird how time flies inside the Vatican!

 I made a terrible mistake by underestimating Rome’s weather; I was ill-supplied and the scorching Sun burned my skin.
 Never forget to bring a hat or an umbrella on a midday’s event at the Vatican.